martinvonz/jj/docs/branches.md

 If you want to know the internals of branch tracking, consult the [Design Doc][design].

+### Terminology summary

+- A **remote branch** is a branch ref on the remote. `jj` can find out its actual state only when it's actively communicating with the remote.
+However, `jj` does store the last-seen position of the remote branch; this is the commit `jj show <branch name>@<remote name>` would show.
+This notion is completely analogous to Git's "remote-tracking branches".
+- A **tracked (remote) branch** is defined above.
+You can make a remote branch tracked with the [`jj branch track` command](#manually-tracking-a-branch), for example.
+- A **tracking (local) branch** is the local branch that `jj` tries to keep in sync with the tracked remote branch.
+For example, after `jj branch track mybranch@origin`, there will be a local branch `mybranch` that's tracking the remote `mybranch@origin` branch.
+A local branch can track a branch of the same name on 0 or more remotes.

+The notion of tracked branches serves a similar function to the Git notion of an "upstream branch".
+Unlike Git, a single local branch can be tracking remote branches on multiple remotes, and the names of the local and remote branches must match.

 ### Manually tracking a branch

 To track a branch permanently use `jj branch track <branch name>@<remote name>`.